 - Why take a kelp supplement for iodine?
 People are generally not deficient in iodine unless they follow a restrictive diet, avoiding iodized table salt (be aware that specialty salts are not iodized), dairy, bread, and/or seafood.
 However, pregnant and nursing women should supplement with iodine.
 You don't have to take a kelp supplement to get iodine.
 Taking a supplement containing potassium iodide (common in multivitamins) is just as good and may be a safer choice since you're more likely to get the listed amount of iodine, there is less likelihood of contamination with arsenic or other heavy metals, and iodine from kelp appears to be absorbed only half as well as that from a potassium iodide supplement.
 Nevertheless, if you prefer a natural source of iodine, a carefully chosen kelp supplement can be fine.

-- What else can kelp do?
+- What are the other health benefits of kelp?
 Kelp supplements have been promoted for increasing energy and for weight loss.
 This has not been clinically proven, but such effects are possible when iodine in kelp treats underlying hypothyroidism due to iodine deficiency (See What It Does)

 - How's the quality of kelp supplements?
 You need to be very careful.
 ConsumerLab's tests in this Review found that half of the iodine supplements contained approximately twice as much iodine as listed on their labels, which is a safety concern.
 In addition, one of these was contaminated with arsenic, a toxin.
 It is not clear if any particular kelp plant species or harvesting location is better than another (See What CL Found).